GoogleCloudPlatform/federated-learning/testing/README.md

 cd configsync/tenants
 ```

 - Instantiate the tenant-config-pkg package into a new tenant2 dir.
-You reference the package from your local repo
+You reference the package from your local repository
-(NOTE in most cases the package would be defined in a remote repo)
+(NOTE in most cases the package would be defined in a remote repository)

 ```sh
 REPO=$(git rev-parse --show-toplevel)